- Dan Graziano, ESPN Staff Writer

 "Oh yeah, very much willing to do anything he can to help himself and help the team," Cowboys owner/general manager Jerry Jones said of Bryant.
 "He's very open-minded and cooperative.
 He's doing the right things by his teammates and everybody is counting on him."

 Now, people are going to laugh.
 I already see on Twitter people asking things like, "Why does a grown man need babysitters?"
 But the fact is, this is a special case of a guy who's got no familial support system and never has, and who needs some form of structure off the field if he's going to have a chance to succeed in life.
 The mother he's accused of assaulting is 14 years older than he is and has done jail time for selling crack.
 There is no father in the picture.
-The book on Bryant's family is that it cared nothing about him until he got drafted and began making large sums of money.
-Leaving Bryant to fend for himself in that environment is a recipe for failure, and as I said earlier, the Cowboys have a responsibility to do what they can to make sure he's okay.
+The book on Bryant's family is that it cared nothing about him until he got drafted and started making large sums of money.
+Leaving Bryant to fend for himself in that environment is a recipe for failure, and as I said earlier, the Cowboys have a responsibility to do what they can to make sure he's OK.
 When they drafted him, knowing about all of his issues, they took that on.
 It's to their benefit to keep his head on straight, but it's also the right thing for them to do.

 And let's be careful how we use terms like "grown man."
 This young man is 23 years old and has obviously been the victim of negligence when it comes to his emotional and behavioral development.
 He's not a finished product.
 Far from it, in fact.
 To give up on a person at that age just because you think he's had enough time to figure everything out is shortsighted.
 The point on Bryant is that he needs help, and that his story doesn't yet have an ending.
 The chance to make the ending a happy one is not one to be thrown away carelessly, and if that means he needs babysitting while he works through this delayed stage of his personal development, then so be it.
 Good for him for being talented enough at sports to get that chance while so many others in similar situations can't.
 He's lucky that way, and he should take advantage of that.